zhanglabmsu/zhanglabmsu.github.io/_projects/00_qingguang_zhang.md

 Motivated to understand the mechanisms of cerebrovascular regulation, he shifted his research into **systems neuroscience** to expand his training in **cellular and molecular biology**.
 He joined [Dr. Patrick Drew](https://www.drew-lab.org/)'s lab in 2015 as a postdoctoral fellow to study the mechanisms of how the brain blood flow and brain tissue oxygenation is regulated, using awake, behaving mouse models.

 In 2020, he continued his research as an assistant research professor, with a focus on **Aging** using an integrated approach combining cellular structure brain mapping and in vivo functional imaging, advidsed by a mentorship team of [Dr.Yongsoo Kim](https://kimlab.io/) and [Dr. Patrick Drew](https://www.drew-lab.org/).

-His current research is supported by a **Career Development Award** from the [American Heart Association](https://www.heart.org/).

-You can learn more about Qingguang from his [CV](/assets/pdf/team_CV/qingguang_zhang.pdf).
+In 2024, he established his research lab in Department of Physiology at Michigan State University.